 Support from New Zealand Cricket, Major Associations and clubs has allowed the event to evolve into a full round robin tournament played over six days, with each of the six participants playing each other in order to determine the finalists.

-Green Island from Otago and Victoria University from Wellington have had the most success at the tournament with Green Island winning five titles and University winning three titles.
+Green Island from Otago and Victoria University from Wellington have had the most success at the tournament with Green Island winning five titles and University three titles.